samvloeberghs/ordina-frontend-foundation-bootstrap/README.md

     npm install
     bower install

-run the Sass example using
+run the Foundation example using

     grunt